ashlyn-knox/sitemap-scanner/README.md

 # Sitemap Scanner
 * Goal: Build a tool that will accurately map out an entire website/web application.

-## Current win
-* created a function that adds properly formatted json data to an array in the data file.
-* TODO: autogenerate this file, it should have some user customization for file naming, test between appending to an array vs just adding json objects with update()

 ## Next Steps (as of 3-05-21)
 * implement scraper that will populate the json data instead of it being a manual tool
 * error handling for input, enforce consistency of how things are written, and make sure data types are correct